The complexity of simplicity

 We all talk about 'keeping things simple' for ourselves, our prospects and/or our customers because we've all got enough going on already.

 I also think that with the desire to improve things, companies, completely understandably, get lots of clever people together who have the knowledge about processes, systems, ways of working and so on.
 This creates a risk that designs get overly complex by trying to incorporate everyone's wants and needs.
 The collective clever brains can get over-enthusiastic about the art of the possible.
+When I design I start by learning from the frontline.....in my experience they can easily articulate problems and have great potential solutions.

 So what are some of the impacts of making ways of working and experiences overly complex?